 How he survived is anyone’s guess.
 But he did and later returned after the war to Australia.
 Neva had been told that he was almost certainly dead.

+I don’t know if Neva was ever truly happy with the way life turned out.
+I wonder how things might have been different if it were not for the war.
+I suspect she probably just got on with it like most people and hoped for the best.
 In 1952 Neva’s mother, Priscilla had a modest win in the lottery and took her and my father to England for a holiday to visit Neva’s sister Audrey.
 At this point I would like to heartily thank my English (Welch) cousins who have made contact and provided me with a treasure trove of photos and information on my grandmother and her family.
 You have my eternal thanks!
+Recently this photo (below) of Neva and Priscilla leaving on the boat for England came to light.
+That little boy hanging on the railing next to them is my father aged about five.